cjnosal/manifer/README.md

     new: struct
 ```

-# interpolation and arguments
+# interpolation and variables
-There are four argument scopes:
+There are four variable scopes:
-- snippet args
+- snippet vars
-- scenario args
+- scenario vars
-- scenario global args
+- scenario global vars
-- CLI global args
+- CLI global vars

 Every snippet is used in two interpolations:
-- the snippet itself is interpolated with snippet args, scenario args, and global args
+- the snippet itself is interpolated with snippet vars, scenario vars, and global vars
-- then the interpolated snippet is applied to the template, interpolated with global args
+- then the interpolated snippet is applied to the template, interpolated with global vars

 # multiple libraries
 Libraries can include other libraries by specifying the path and an alias under